Getting to The ByTowne

 Follow St. Patrick to the first traffic light (Beausoleil) and turn right.
 From there, the route is a bit convoluted — Beausoleil to York, right on York to Nelson, left on Nelson — but the streets are well marked and they’re not busy, so you have plenty of time to slow down and figure things out.

 As you wiggle through Lower Town, you might spot a vacant space to park on York or Nelson.
 If not, no problem.
 Immediately before you get to Rideau St., you’ll see the entrance to Loblaws’ parking garage, where the flat rate is just $4 in the evenings and on the weekend.
+Double check the parking garage closing time with your movie runtime as the parking garage does close and may not be appropriate for a later screening.

 Alternate notion (not shown): To try for free street parking in Sandy Hill, get on King Edward southbound and continue past Rideau.
 As you go up the hill, the second street on the left is Daly.
 Turn left onto Daly and hunt for a vacant space on that block or the next, or use a side street to turn back north and look for parking on Besserer.
 The closer to Besserer and Nelson you can get, the shorter the walk.
 It’s just one really short block from there to the ByTowne!